columbia/xray/demo.md

 </font>

-### Example Insights
+<h3 id="observations">Observations</h3>

-While larger-scale experience with more topics is needed to reach statistically meaningful, quantitative conclusions, we next formulate four high-level observations:
+While larger-scale experience with more topics is needed to reach statistically meaningful, quantitative conclusions, we next formulate five high-level observations:

 1. <font color="red"><b>It is possible to target sensitive topics in users' inboxes:</b></font>